MaterSim/PyXtal/doc/Background.rst

    :alt: full crystal
    :align: center

-We say that the resulting object has translational symmetry, or that it is periodic.
+We say that the resulting object has *translational symmetry*, or that it is *periodic*.
 We can be more specific by defining the vectors of translational symmetry.
 For a given crystal, there are 3 such linearly independent vectors.
 These 3 vectors, placed into a matrix, define what is called the unit cell.
-Alternatively, we can define the unit cell using the lengths of each side of the box (usually called a, b, c), along with the angles between them (usually called alpha, beta, gamma).
+Alternatively, we can define the unit cell using the lengths of each side of the box (usually called a, b, c), along with the angles between them (usually called :math:`alpha, beta, gamma`).
 These 6 values are called the cell parameters.
 The unit cell is any parallepiped-shaped part of the crystal which can be used to generate the rest of the crystal through translations alone.
-Any unit cell which has the smallest possible volume is called a primitive cell.
+Any unit cell which has the smallest possible volume is called a *primitive cell*.

 Note: a given crystal can have multiple ways to define a primitive cell, and there is not always a clearly preferred choice.
 Consider a 2-dimensional square lattice.
 You could just as well define the lattice using parallelograms which run along the diagonal lines: